 These resorts are where Southerners from nearby Georgia and Tennessee often have their very first ski experience up in the familiar Blue Ridge Mountains.

 Beech Mountain Resort

 The ski resort is nestled in the town of Beech Mountain with plenty of activities for kids.
-After tackling the skiing and ice-skating at the resort, head 10 minutes into town to the sledding hill built exclusively for kids.
-Across the street is Pinnacle Inn; these condos provide family friendly accommodations only minutes from the resort, including full kitchens and an indoor heated pool.
+After tackling the skiing and ice-skating up at the resort, families can head 10 minutes back into town to the popular sledding hill built exclusively for kids ages 12 and under.
+Children from all around the Southeast rent sleds (or bring their own) to enjoy the thrill of sliding down the hill.

 Cataloochee Ski Area

 The Cataloochee Ski Area is the most southern ski area on this list, and the closest to both Atlanta and Chattanooga.
 The Cataloochee Kidz Ski & Ride Center provides ski and snowboard instruction for the kids ages 4-12; full day and half day programs are available.
 Just down the hill in Maggie Valley is Tube World.
 This snow tubing hill provides six lanes of fun for the family.

 If you’re looking for more opportunities in North Carolina, check out our list on Family Skiing and Snow Tubing in North Carolina.

 Disclosure: In many cases Trekaroo writers, including the author, have received complimentary lift tickets, lessons and lodging at some of these ski resorts.
 All opinions are our own.